Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/TESTING.md

 Result: Pass

-Test #2 (Navbar - Loggedout)
+Test #2 (Navbar - Logged out)

-Action: Click on each to be redirected to ypur chosen template.
+Action: Click on each to be redirected to your chosen template.

 Before: Nav button clicked on home page(No state change of the button)